The Network’s research support team support members, the Steering Group, and Reference Groups in delivering the Network’s work programme.

 Lucy has a mathematical background, having obtained a BSc in Mathematics and went on to teach the subject at secondary level for over three years.
 Lucy supports the community and intermediate care projects for the Network.
 Her role includes assisting Network members with queries, member engagement and supporting data validation and analysis.

-Lindsey Ashley, Network Communications Manager
+Lindsey Ashley, Communications Manager

 Lindsey has a degree in Event Management, a Diploma in Marketing and has worked in the NHS acute sector.
 With excellent healthcare experience, Lindsey manages the NHS Benchmarking Network membership, marketing, communications, exhibitions, websites and social media.
 Her role includes developing and implementing the Network’s overarching communication and marketing strategy.
 She also supports the Network Steering Group and Reference Groups.

-Emma Pruce, Events and Membership Administrator
+Emma Pruce, Events Manager

 Stephen Day, Senior Information Analyst